pytask-dev/pytask/docs/how_to_guides/how_to_write_a_plugin.rst

 - Make a list of hooks you want to implement.
 Think about how this plugin relates to functionality defined in pytask and other plugins.
-Maybe skim the documentation on :ref:`pluggy <../reference_guides/pluggy.rst` to see whether there is advanced pattern which makes your implementation easier.
+Maybe skim the documentation on :ref:`pluggy` to see whether there is advanced pattern which makes your implementation easier.

 - You may file an issue on `Github <https://github.com/pytask-dev/pytask>`_ and propose